Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 These machines need ssh access to the root user of your proxmox clusters.
 Generate / install a key and add it to `~/.ssh/authorized_keys` on one of the proxmox hosts (proxmox automatically syncs this file accross all hosts in a cluster).

-Next install the following packages/tools on your development machine:
+Next install the following packages/tools on your development machine (most of these can be comfortably installed using [brew](https://brew.sh/)):

-* `apt install avahi-utils` (with this we can discover our proxmox hosts and clusters, don't install if you are using the [fallback approach](bootstrap.md#cli-fallback-approach))
+* `apt install avahi-utils` (with this we can discover our proxmox hosts and clusters, don't install if your network doesnt support mdns discovery and you need to use the [fallback approach](bootstrap.md#cli-fallback-approach))
 * python3 (+ recommended virtual env)
 * [terraform](https://developer.hashicorp.com/terraform/install#linux)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)